philadams-zz/philadams.net/src/quotes.md

 -
 > I never worry about the future it comes soon enough. _Albert Einstein_

 -
+> If you can't explain it to a six year old, you don't understand it yourself.
+> _Albert Einstein_

+-
 > Our strength grows out of our weakness.
 Not until we are pricked